-The Howard County Public School System offers a wide variety of courses for high school students.
-The purpose of the Catalog of Approved High School Courses is to help you and your parents select the courses that are best for you.
-Choosing the courses for your high school program is an extremely important task and one that you should do thoughtfully with your parents.
+The Howard County Public School System (HCPSS) offers a wide variety of courses for high school students.
+The Catalog of Approved High School Courses can help you and your parents select the courses that are best for you and your future goals.
+Choosing the courses for your high school program is an important task that you should do thoughtfully with your parents.
 You should consider:

-- What courses are required for graduation? - When will you take each required course? - What are your interests and areas in which you wish to develop? - What courses are best suited to your goals?
+- · What courses are required for graduation? - · When will you take each required course? - · What are your interests and areas in which you wish to develop? - · What courses are best suited to your goals?

 Teachers, school counselors and administrators are available to help you make wise choices.
-Take full advantage of the help and support they offer.
-Be sure to schedule an appointment with your school counselor to help you with the important task of developing your Four-Year High School Plan.
-Also, meet with your school counselor each year to review your plan and to select courses for the upcoming school year.
+I encourage you to schedule an appointment with your school counselor to develop your Four-Year High School Plan, and meet with a counselor yearly to review your plan and select courses for the upcoming school year.

-High school is an exciting time of life.
-You can design a program of studies that is uniquely suited to helping you grow and develop into the person you want to be.
-Plan your academic program to move you toward the future you want for yourself.
+High school is an exciting time of your life.
+This is a wonderful opportunity to plan an academic program that moves you toward reaching each personal milestone for achievement.
 On behalf of our entire school system, I wish you much success.